wangzheallen/vsad/README.md

 <p>Note: The encoding method based on our <strong>scene_patchenet</strong> feature surpass human performance on sun397(68.5%).</p>
 <h4>Feature</h4>
 we released the concise and effective feature for MIT indoor feature, it is notated as <strong>hybrid_PatchNet+VSAD</strong> in the paper which obtains <strong>86.1</strong> accuracy.
-You can use it as baseline or as complementary feature for furthur study.
+You can use it as baseline or as complementary feature for further study.
 <ul>
 <li><a href="http://mmlab.siat.ac.cn/mit_hybrid_vsad.mat">mit_hybrid_vsad.mat</a></li>
 </ul>